-Lambert Capital BV is a Dutch-registered company whose registered office is at 479 Herengracht, 1017 BS Amsterdam, The Netherlands, registered at the Dutch Chamber of Commerce under number 56164785.
+Lambert Capital BV is a Dutch-registered company whose registered office is located at 1076 Herengracht, 1076 BS Amsterdam, The Netherlands, and whose head office is located at Locatellikade 1, 1076 AZ, Amsterdam, The Netherlands, registered at the Dutch Chamber of Commerce under number 56164785.
 Lambert Capital BV is fully held by the heirs of Christophe Lambert.